SIP Trunking vs. Hosted PBX: 5 Key Differences

 - Service provider maintains a high degree of control

-SIP Trunking uses IP (at the application layer... like HTTP or SMTP) to connect a phone call to the Public Switched Telephone Network (PSTN), replacing a traditional "phone trunk" such as a Primary Rate Interface (PRI) or analog line.
-SIP trunking can be used by an on-premise PBX and a gateway to connect your Internet telephony service provider to your PBX.
+SIP Trunking uses IP at the application layer to connect a phone call to the Public Switched Telephone Network (PSTN), replacing a traditional "phone trunk" such as a Primary Rate Interface (PRI) or analog line.
+SIP trunking can be used by an on-premise PBX that supports SIP and is a gateway to connect your internet telephony service provider to your PBX.

 SIP Trunking Pros